VirtuosoResearch/virtuosoresearch.github.io/README.md

 # Setup
-Please follow [React App Setup](/ReactAppSetup.md) to set up a local host for debugging.
+Follow [React App Setup](/ReactAppSetup.md) to set up a local host for debugging.

 # Add a Blog Post (under construction)
-Please follow [Create A Blog Post](/CreateBlogPost.md) to post a blog.
+Follow [Create A Blog Post](/CreateBlogPost.md) to post a blog.

 Feel free to use this template to build your own website if you like this template!